-Here’s an epic collection of tasty, easy tofu recipes for every meal of the day and every course — soups, salads, sandwiches and wraps, stir-fries, scrambles, desserts, and more!
-Tofu is the culinary chameleon of the plant-based world.
-There are so many ways to use it, as you’ll see ahead.
+Here’s an epic collection of tasty, easy vegan tofu recipes for every meal of the day and every course — soups, salads, sandwiches and wraps, stir-fries, scrambles, desserts, and more!
+Tofu is an amazingly versatile plant-based protein.
+This roundup can be a one-stop destination for your favorite tofu recipes.

 A good-for-you food

-Firm and extra-firm tofu: Firm and extra firm tofu come in 14-to 16-ounce tubs, are used when you want the tofu to hold its shape.
-Ideal for use in stir fries, soups, stews, and to make cutlets or nuggets.
+Firm and extra-firm tofu: Firm and extra-firm tofu come in 14-to 16-ounce tubs, and are used when you want the tofu to hold its shape.
+Ideal for use in stir-fries, soups, stews, and to make cutlets or nuggets.

 Super-firm tofu: Sometimes called “sprouted” tofu, this variety comes in vacuum-sealed packages rather than tubs.
 Though it has a bit drier texture, it can be used for the same preparations as above, and is also ideal for making tofu “feta.”